prdm0/ropenblas/paper/paper.md

 ## 'rcompiler' function

 This function is responsible for compiling a version of the R language.
 The x argument is the version of R that you want to compile.
-For example, `x = "4.0.4"` will compile and link R-4.0.4 version as the major version on your system.
+For example, `x = "4.0.4"` will compile and link the R-4.0.4 version as the major version on your system.
 By default (`x = NULL`) will be compiled the latest stable version of the R. For example, to compile the latest stable version of the R language, run `rcompiler()`.
 The `rcompiler()` function can only be used if the user is an administrator of the GNU/Linux distribution.
 If the user is using programming IDE's, a screen similar to the image below will be displayed requesting the entry of the system administrator password.

 <!-- ```{r, echo=FALSE, message=FALSE, warning=FALSE, fig.align='center', fig.cap="Window for entering the system administration password.", out.width="55%"} -->